The Benefits of Community Engagement & Service-Learning for Students

-Service-Learning not only fulfills the institution's historic mission, but reinforces the concepts woven throughout the university's strategic plan.
+Community engagement & service-learning not only fulfill the institution's historic mission, but reinforce the concepts woven throughout the university's strategic plan.
 Teaching and advising, research and scholarship, outreach, and the university community can all be enhanced through student and faculty involvement in community service-learning.

 Apply for a Service-Learning mini-grant.